 Our designated area is in the centre of the map, bounded by a blue line and also includes Lundy Island.
+We welcome admissions applications for children living inside and outside our designated area.

 © Crown Copyright.
 All rights reserved.
-Devon County Council 100019783
+Devon County Council 100019783 2014